 Do I need to file an 83(b) for stock options?

 No. Stock options aren’t subject to 83(b) because you don’t own the underlying shares yet.
 The 83(b) applies when you exercise those options and receive restricted stock.
 At that point, you have 30 days to file.
+If you hold ISOs, exercising early when the spread is small is also one of the best ways to limit AMT exposure — the 2026 changes to AMT phaseout thresholds make this strategy more valuable than ever.

 What if I paid nothing for my shares?